Isha-Sovasaria/tp/docs/DeveloperGuide.md

 * 5a.
 User deletes a particular student history
     * 5a1 User selects a student to delete.
     * 5a2 User enters the delete command.
-    * 5a3 TCMS requests confirmation.
+    * 5a3 TeachAssist requests confirmation.
     * 5a4 User confirms the deletion.
-    * 5a5 TCMS removes the student record.
+    * 5a5 TeachAssist removes the student record.
-    * 5a6 TCMS displays confirmation.
+    * 5a6 TeachAssist displays confirmation.
     * 5a7 Use case ends.

 **Use Case: UC10 – View Help Command**